-To help with this, and provide you with as much information as possible, here are our frequently asked questions and answers:
+To help with your SaaS transition, and provide you with as much information as possible, here are our frequently asked questions and answers:

 Can I still have SaaS even though I don’t have Office 365?

-You can, but we wouldn’t recommend it as the integration with Office 365 provides so many time-saving functional benefits when using Business Central.
+You can undergo a SaaS transition without office 365, but we wouldn’t recommend it as the integration with Office 365 provides so many time-saving functional benefits when using Business Central.

 For example, your users can process orders with clients and suppliers directly in Microsoft Outlook without having to open Business Central, benefiting from a type of Artificial Intelligence (AI) called cognitive reasoning.
 They can view insights, customer dashboards, create new clients and suppliers and send quotes and invoices all from the Outlook.